 TASK 2.25 Collection of Transportation Planning Support Data

-These general tasks will continue in 2004-05, increasing the Capital District's base of locally-generated travel data and travel relationships.
+These general tasks will continue in 2001-02, increasing the Capital District's base of locally-generated travel data and travel relationships.
 A small consultant budget is included to allow for specialized traffic studies (in addition to routine and special counts by NYSDOT and its consultants.)
-The consultant effort may include speed monitoring and speed-delay data collection.
+The consultant effort will include speed monitoring and speed-delay data collection.

 TASK 2.28 Census / Household Travel Survey